IDeal Idaho College Savings Program

 - Books, supplies, and equipment

-- Expenses for special needs services needed by a special needs beneficiary that are incurred in connection with enrollment or attendance at an eligible educational institution.
+- Expenses for special-needs services for a special-needs beneficiary that are incurred in connection with enrollment or attendance at an eligible educational institution.

-- Expenses for room and board that are incurred by students who are enrolled at least half-time.
-The expense for room and board qualifies only to the extent that it isn't more than the greater of the following two amounts.
+- Expenses for room and board for students who are enrolled at least half-time.
+The expenses for room and board qualify only to the extent that they aren't more than the greater of the following two amounts:

-- The actual amount charged if the student is residing in housing owned or operated by the eligible educational institution.
-You may need to contact the eligible educational institution for qualified room and board costs.
+- The actual amount charged if the student is residing in housing that the eligible educational institution owns or operates.
+You might need to contact the eligible educational institution for qualified room and board costs.

-- The purchase of computer or related peripheral equipment, computer software, or internet access and related services if used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible educational institution.
+- The purchase of computer or related peripheral equipment, computer software, or internet access and related services, if the beneficiary primarily will use them during any of the years the beneficiary is enrolled at an eligible educational institution.
 (This doesn't include expenses for computer software for sports, games, or hobbies unless the software is predominantly educational in nature.)

 When money is withdrawn from an account and not used to pay for qualified expenses of the designated beneficiary, the recipient of the money must add all amounts withdrawn to Idaho taxable income (if not included in federal adjusted gross income) in the year of the withdrawal.
 This addition to Idaho taxable income may include amounts contributed to the account, as well as earnings.